 Reminder for parents:

-In Year 5, P.E./Outdoor Games will be on a Monday morning.
+In Year 5, P.E./Outdoor Games will be on a Tuesday afternoon.

 Please ensure your child has a full kit in school.

-Indoor kit: Blue shorts, white t-shirt and black pumps.
+Indoor kit: Blue shorts, white round-necked t-shirt with the school logo and black pumps.

 Outdoor kit: Blue tracksuit/jogging bottoms and trainers.